oracle-livelabs/oci/oci-vision-inventory/setup-prerequisites/setup-prerequisites.md

    After creating the user, you will be redirected to the user details page.
 Click **Create/Reset password** to create a password for the user.

 4. While in the user details page, click **API Keys** in the in the **Resources** section, and then click **Add API Key**.
-Download the private key.
+Download the private key, saving it as *oci_api_key.pem*.
 5. After the creation, when back to the API Keys screen, look for additional options in the table row that displays your recently created key fingerprint.
 Click **View configuration file**.

    ![View config option](../images/view_config_option.png)

    You will then see a screen such as the below.
-Copy the content and take note of it.
+Copy the content, create a new file named *config*, paste the content inside it.
+Add *~/.oci/oci_api_key.pem* as key path.
+   Save the file.
 It will be necessary later.

    ![View config file](../images/view_config_file.png)